Aranđelovac: Park

 The park of Bukovička Banja shares the popularity with Aranđelovac mineral water.
 It encompasses the area of 21.5 ha with the permanent exhibition of marble figures of the most eminent domestic (ex-Yugoslavian) and foreign authors, a product of the 30-year tradition of the festival Mermer i zvuci.
 All the events take place in the summer open scene in the park, or in the Sala Kneževa, in the Staro Zdanje hotel.
 This 150-year-old hotel is situated in the park itself, and its original purpose was the summer residence for the Obrenović dynasty.
 The Pavilion of Prince Miloš and several mineral water springs are also situated in the park.
 The mineral water is used in the Spa together with clay from the local area in curing diseases of the gastrointestinal system, the liver and the biliary system, respiratory diseases, and locomotor organs.
 The flag-bearer of the tourism in the town, the luxurious hotel and spa resort Izvor is located adjacent to the park.
 In addition to accommodation for its guests, the hotel offers congress, spa and wellness services.

 Other

 The Aranđelovac municipality area also bears historical importance.
 First Serbian Uprising against the Turks in 1804 started in the village of Orašac (6 km from the town).
 A complex in Marićevića Jaruga in Orašac memorizes the location where the rebellion started.
 February 15, the day of uprising, is celebrated as the day the modern Serbian state is founded.

 10 km away from Aranđelovac is the accumulation Lake Garaši, Aranđelovac’s supply of water.
 The lake encompasses 65 ha, its deepest point is at 22 m, it is rich in fish and it is the town’s anglers' favourite fishing location.
 Aranđelovac Museum has a permanent exhibition of various items from the Neolith Risovačka Cave, which is located at the very entrance of the town.

+Sports

+Local football club FK Šumadija has competed in the Yugoslav Second League.
+The town has styled itself as "The City of Handball" and have a successful women's team ŽRK Aranđelovac as well as a men's team ORK Šamot 65.